ckeditor/ckeditor5/docs/installation/integrations/react.md

 ### Using the editor from source

-Once your configuration is updated, you can use CKEditor 5 directly from source.
+Once your configuration is updated, you can use CKEditor&nbsp;5 directly from source.
 Test it by editing `src/App.jsx` or `src/App.tsx`:

 ```tsx
 // App.jsx / App.tsx